Azure/azure-arc-validation/README.md

 - **Update to partner offering**: The new version of the partner offering is tested against N, N-1 and N-2 minor versions of Arc enabled Kubernetes and the latest version of Arc enabled Data Services.
 - **Update to Azure Arc components**: The new version of the Azure Arc component is tested against N, N-1 and N-2 minor versions of the partner offering.

-By default the test suite will install the latest versions of Arc enabled Kubernetes and Arc enabled Data Services.

 | Arc enabled Kubernetes Minor Release | Version |
 | :---: | :----: |
 | N | 1.3.8 |